Flood Warning issued for Anderson, Cherokee, Houston by NWS - News Break

 Flood Warning issued for Anderson, Cherokee, Houston by NWS

-Effective: 2021-05-27 21:29:00 CDT Expires: 2021-05-28 21:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-28 20:56:00 CDT Expires: 2021-05-29 21:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
 Target Area: Anderson; Cherokee; Houston The Flood Warning continues for the following rivers in Texas Neches River Near Neches affecting Cherokee, Houston and Anderson Counties.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Neches River Near Neches. * Until further notice. * At 8:30 PM CDT Thursday the stage was 14.9 feet. * Flood stage is 12.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:30 PM CDT Thursday was 15.2 feet. * Forecast...The river is expected to rise to a crest of 15.1 feet early Saturday afternoon. * Impact...At 14.0 feet, Minor lowland flooding.
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Neches River Near Neches. * Until further notice. * At 8:30 PM CDT Friday the stage was 14.6 feet. * Flood stage is 12.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:30 PM CDT Friday was 14.9 feet. * Forecast...The river is expected to rise to a crest of 14.7 feet early Sunday morning. * Impact...At 14.0 feet, Minor lowland flooding.
 Move livestock and equipment to higher ground away from the river.alerts.weather.gov